monyarm/NovelVM/doc/docportal/index.rst

       </form>
       <br>

-Another way to support us is to buy your games from GOG.com using the ScummVM Affiliate link.
+Another way to support us is to buy your games from GOG.com using the NovelVM Affiliate link.

 .. raw:: html